 [edit]Get around

-The main backbone of the road network in the region is Motorway A3 ("Struma"), which runs north-south along the valley of the Struma, west of Rila and Pirin.
-The route was previously served by the southern part of National Road 1, but it has been superseded by the motorway, though parts of it survive, providing alternative parallel routes in certain areas.
-The other major road is the mountainous National Road 19 - it branches off the A3, heading east through the Predela pass between Rila and Pirin to reach the Razlog Valley.
+[edit]The main backbone of the road network in the region is Motorway A3 ("Struma"), which runs north-south along the valley of the Struma, west of Rila and Pirin.
+The route used to be served by the southern part of National Road 1, but it has been superseded by the motorway, though parts of it survive, providing alternative parallel routes in certain areas.
+The other major road is the mountainous National Road 19: it branches off the A3, heading east through the Predela pass between Rila and Pirin to reach the Razlog Valley.
 Afterwards, it follows the river Mesta south, squeezing between Pirin and the Western Rhodope Mountains to reach the border.

 The standard-gauge railway line between the capital and the southern border connects Blagoevgrad, Sandanski, and Petrich to the national rail network through Sofia.